 Our RPAS can take pictures every 0.5 seconds, and our software allows us to stitch together all of the images to create one large image called an orthomosaic.
 This image is referred to as "geo-referenced" because the scale is homogenous - the same - throughout the entire image.

 This is important when creating 3D terrain and volumetric maps.
 This technology is very useful in agriculture, construction and development, mining, and many other industries.

 Why Drones vs. other forms of Aerial services?

 Using our drone service will save you precious time.
 It takes time to train on the operating systems and software.
 It takes time to set up, fly, process and analyze data, and prescribe solutions based on the data.

 M3 Aerial Productions is a leader in the industry, with highly trained pilots who are committed to providing excellent customer service.

-UAV provide the highest degree of precision, far superior to satellites, which allows you to assess the data more reliably.
+Drones provide the highest degree of precision, far superior to satellites, which allows you to assess the data more reliably.
 This leads to earlier detection of problems.

 Why not allow us to help you manage multiple irrigation pivots by doing quick and accurate nozzle inspections.